tech-bureau/catapult-service-bootstrap/README.md

 - Executing `./clean-all` will both clean the data and additionally will remove the generated keys and the configuration generated from these keys.
 After running this script, new keys found in directory build/generated-addresses/ will have to be used in any app or script you are developing from.

+## Known Issues

+The Catapult cache and query engine is powered by mongodb.
+There are some known issues with the latest storage engine in some docker environments.
+We have provided a backup docker compose file to use if you run into mongo `wiredtiger` errors on start.
+You can use the backup file by running:

+`docker-compose up -f docker-compose-mmapv1.yml`